Squanto: Abduction

 In 1614, an English expedition headed by John Smith sailed along the coast of Maine and Massachusetts Bay collecting fish and furs.
 Smith returned to England in one of the vessels and left Thomas Hunt in command of the second ship.
 Hunt was to complete the haul of cod and proceed to Málaga, Spain, where there was a market for dried fish, but Hunt decided to enhance the value of his shipment by adding human cargo.
 He sailed to Plymouth harbor ostensibly to trade with the village of Patuxet, where he lured 20 Indians aboard his vessel under promise of trade, including Tisquantum.
 Once aboard, they were confined and the ship sailed across Cape Cod Bay where Hunt abducted seven more from the Nausets.
 He then set sail for Málaga.

 Smith and Gorges both disapproved of Hunt's decision to enslave the Indians.
-Gorges worried about the prospect of "a warre now new begun between the inhabitants of those parts, and us", although he seemed mostly concerned about whether this event had upset his gold-finding plans with Epenow on Martha's Vineyard.
+Gorges worried about the prospect of "a warre now new begun between the inhabitants of those parts, and us"; he seemed mostly concerned about whether this event had upset his gold-finding plans with Epenow on Martha's Vineyard.
 Smith suggested that Hunt got his just deserts because "this wilde act kept him ever after from any more imploiment to those parts."

+According to Gorges, Hunt took the Indians to the Strait of Gibraltar where he sold as many as he could.
+But the "Friers (sic) of those parts" discovered what he was doing, and they took the remaining Indians to be "instructed in the Christian Faith; and so disappointed this unworthy fellow of his hopes of gaine".